Quantifying Interstellar Extinction at High Galactic Latitudes: Data Sets

 \subsection{Gaia DR3}

 We use position, parallax and photometric magnitudes made available by the European Space Agency's (ESA) Gaia mission \citep{GAIA_MISSION}.
-Gaia is a pioneering survey that aims to provide a precise three-dimensional chart of more than a billion stars throughout our Galaxy, mapping their distance, motions, luminosity, composition, and temperatures.
+Gaia is a pioneering survey that aims to provide a precise three-dimensional chart of more than a billion stars throughout our Galaxy, mapping their distances, motions, luminosity, composition, and temperatures.
 The satellite consists of a broad $G$ band filter (330-1050 nm), a $BP$ (330-680 nm) and $RP$ (630-1050 nm) low-resolution fused-silica prisms and a Radial Velocity Spectrometer (RVS) instrument.
-In 2022 the Gaia Data Processing Consortium released the Gaia Data Release 3 \citep{GAIADR3}, which provides a full astrometric solution (position, parallax and proper motions) for about 1.46 billion sources, together with photometric apparent magnitudes $G$, $G_{BP}$ and $G_{RP}$.
+In 2022 the Gaia Data Processing Consortium released the Gaia Data Release 3 \citep{GAIADR3}, which provides a full astrometric solution (position, parallax and proper motions) for around 1.46 billion sources, together with photometric apparent magnitudes $G$, $G_{BP}$ and $G_{RP}$.
 We use all apparent magnitudes from Gaia and parallaxes as observations in our model.
-We note that the Gaia BP and RP absolute magnitudes are derived from integrating the Gaia BP/RP spectra, respectively.
+We note that the Gaia BP and RP absolute magnitudes are derived from integrating the Gaia BP and RP spectra, respectively.
 We choose not to use the Gaia BP/RP spectra themselves due to the difficulty in accounting for systematic error in mapping a synthetic SED to the BP/RP spectra and modelling this process is an active research area.
 We apply the parallax zero-point corrections as recommended in \cite{zero-point}, which depend on position, magnitude, and colour.
-Next, as recommended by \cite{phot-validation-gaiaedr3}, we select sources which have apparent magnitudes $m_{BP}<20.5$ or $m_{RP}<20.0$.
-Furthermore, we make a cut using the renormalized unit weight error (RUWE) and set it to be $< 1.2$.
+Next, as recommended by \cite{phot-validation-gaiaedr3}, we select sources which have apparent magnitudes $m_{BP}<20.5$ mag or $m_{RP}<20.0$ mag.
+Furthermore, we make a cut using the renormalized unit weight error (RUWE) and set it to be $<1.2$.

-Due to the Gaia photometric bands being wide the extinction coefficients, $A_X/A_0$, of the Gaia passbands are temperature dependent.
+{The large widths of the Gaia photometric passbands mean that} their extinction coefficients, $A_X/A_0$, are temperature dependent.
 It can be useful to include narrower passbands in the optical wavelength range to further constrain the extinction posterior.
 We mention the effect of including the Pan-STARRS \citep{PS1} photometric data in our model in Appendix \ref{panstarrs}.